premkpavuluri/premkpavuluri.github.io/content/posts/my-first-post.md

 I'm feeling really happy to start a blog.
 To share my daily moments and learnings with people.

-I recently got to know about [`HUGO`](https://gohugo.io/) which is a static page generator, Throught which I'm blogging now.
+I recently got to know about [`HUGO`](https://gohugo.io/) which is a static site generator, through which I'm blogging now.